 The Beatson Cancer Centre has a Radiotherapy Advice Line available for patients who have completed treatment.
 This is an answer phone service, which is available Monday - Friday.
-Please leave your name, contact telephone number, hospital number or date of birth and a brief description of your concern.
+Please leave your name, contact telephone number and a brief description of your concern.
 We will return your call as soon as possible.
-TO 0141 301 7432
+It can help us if you also leave your CHI number or date of birth.
+To 0141 301 7432